zanza00/random-theme-switcher/README.md

 ## 0.2.1

-- Externalized the MATERIAL_LIST into a more customizable `oneMoreTimeThemeList`
+- Externalized the MATERIAL_LIST into a more customizable `preventReloadThemeList`
   - With that users can pick up their favorites theme and have them one more time (instead of being changed immediately)

 ## 0.2.0